isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 You must present a recovery certificate or discharge memo, which shows the date of your first positive COVID-19 test, in addition to your vaccination certificate to the airline at check-in, and at arrival immigration if required.

-If you are required to apply for a VTP, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.

 You do not need to present a separate recovery certificate or discharge memo if you hold an EU Digital COVID Certificate (EU DCC) of vaccination or any other certificate that shows that you have obtained only 1 vaccine dose and completed the final dose in the series (i.e. “1/1”).
-If you are required to apply for a VTP, you need only upload the QR code found on your vaccination certificate.

-#### 6. Are travellers required to obtain a booster dose to be eligible for the VTL?
+#### 4. Are travellers required to obtain a booster dose to be eligible for the VTL?

 Currently, VTL travellers are not required to obtain a booster dose.
 They are only required to be fully vaccinated with their primary vaccination series to be eligible for entry into Singapore.